rolfintatu/TFShop/README.md

 ## Challenges

 - First challenge for me was basket creation.
 First time when I **implement** this was something like this: when a client reach the site a basket will be created and a reference (GUID) to his basket will be stored in local storage.
-But the **problem** was: if the client did not want to buy and he was searching for informations about a product, then the batabase will be populated with unnecessary data.
+But the **problem** was: if the client did not want to buy and he was searching for information about a product, then the database will be populated with unnecessary data.
 My **solution** was: if the client want to buy something he will add that product to his basket, so I added basket creation when a product is added to the basket.
 I konw, with this solution I violated the Single Responsability Principle.